 Isle-based jurisdictions

-At the same time, one of the challenges of using these jurisdictions is their inclusion in various gray and black lists of international organizations.
+At the same time, one of the challenges of using these jurisdictions is their inclusion in various grey and black lists of international organizations.
 This makes them less attractive to founders and significantly complicates working with the international banking system.
-For example, the Cayman Islands are included in the FATF’s “grey list”.
+For example, the Cayman Islands are included in the FATF’s “grey list.”
 The Financial Action Task Force is an international organization that serves as the global money laundering and terrorist financing watchdog.
-Subsequently, it could cause quite a few problems for some founders if their company is registered in a country that appears on an international gray list.
+Subsequently, it could cause quite a few problems for some founders if their company is registered in a country that appears on an international grey list.

 Nevertheless, these jurisdictions are popular due to their more transparent approach to taxing crypto asset transactions compared to onshore countries.
 Many regulators in onshore countries still don’t have a clear position on how these types of transactions should be taxed, which complicates the operations of businesses using crypto assets.